Last Updated on November 9, 2025 by Maged kamel

 X bar for a right angle case-2 final step.

-X bar value will be obtained by simply dividing the first moment of area /Area, we will get x bar for a right angle=b/3 or Two-third of the base width.
+X bar value will be obtained by simply dividing the first moment of area /Area, we will get x bar for a right angle=b/3 or two-thirds of the base width.

-This is a link for a good external reference here is The Engineering Toolbox.
+This is a link to a good external reference, The Engineering Toolbox.

-This is the link to the next post is y bar for a right angle case-2.
+This is the link to the next post: y bar for a right angle case-2.